IMRL/Super-LiDAR-Intensity/ReadMe.md

 **Generate intensity images from ROS bag**

 The `Super` package provides tools to convert LiDAR point clouds into panoramic/virtual-camera intensity images for training and evaluation.
+We also provide [test_bag] for intensity image generation.

 ```
 roslaunch Super intensity_image.launch